skramarks/Cleaning-Data/CodeBook.md

 Variable:           Feature

-    Description:    The the feature for with the mean is being calculated.
+    Description:    The the feature for which the mean is being calculated.
 There are several hundred features in the dataset.
 Refer to smartphone/features_info.txt for details
     Units:          This is a text lable.